hds-sandbox/RDM_biodata_course/develop/dtu_workshop_exercise.md

 ## 4. Create a catalog of your assays folder

+The next step is to collect all the NGS datasets that you have created in the manner explained above.
+Since your folders all should contain the `metadata.yml` file in the same place with the same metadata, it should be very easy to iteratively go through all the folders and merge all the metadata.yml files into a one single table.
+This table can be then browsed easily with Microsoft Excel, for example.
+If you are interested in making a Shiny app or Python Panel tool to interactively browse the catalog, check out this [lesson](./08_database.md).

+!!! question "Exercise 4: create a metadata.tsv catalog"

+    We will make a small script in R (or you can make one with python) that recursively goes through all the folders inside a input path (like your `Assays` folder), fetch all the `metadata.yml` files and merge them.
+Finally, it will write a tsv file as an output.

+    1. Create a folder call `Assays`
+    2. Under that folder, make three new `Assay` folders from your cookiecutter template
+    3. Run the script below with R (or create your own with python).
+Modify the `folder_path` variable so it matches the path tot the folder `Assays`.
+The table will be written under the same `folder_path`.
+    4. Visualize your `Assays` table with Excel

+    ```R
+    library(yaml)
+    library(dplyr)
+    library(lubridate)

+    # Function to recursively fetch metadata.yml files
+    get_metadata <- function(folder_path) {
+        file_list <- list.files(path = folder_path, pattern = "metadata\\.yml$", recursive = TRUE, full.names = TRUE)
+        metadata_list <- lapply(file_list, yaml::yaml.load_file)
+        return(metadata_list)
+        }

+    # Specify the folder path
+    folder_path <- "/path/to/your/folder"

+    # Fetch metadata from the specified folder
+    metadata <- get_metadata(folder_path)

+    # Convert metadata to a data frame
+    metadata_df <- data.frame(matrix(unlist(metadata), ncol = length(metadata), byrow = TRUE))
+    colnames(metadata_df) <- names(metadata[[1]])

+    # Save the data frame as a TSV file
+    output_file <- paste0("database_", format(Sys.Date(), "%Y%m%d"), ".tsv")
+    write.table(metadata_df, file = output_file, sep = "\t", quote = FALSE, row.names = FALSE)

+    # Print confirmation message
+    cat("Database saved as", output_file, "\n")
+    ```

 ## 5. Version control of your data analysis using Git and Github